SRM University, Andhra Pradesh: Academics

+Currently, the university offers B.Tech., M.Tech., B.Sc., M.Sc., Integrated M.Tech., Ph.D. and Post-Doc programmes in the School of Engineering and Sciences, B.A.
+(Hons.)/ B.A, B.Sc.
+(Hons.)/B.Sc. and Ph.D. programmes in the Esawari School of Liberal Arts and B.Com.
+(Hons.)/ B.Com., BBA (Hons.), MBA and Ph.D. programmes in Paari School of Business.

 Leadership

-The university is led by the president P. Sathyanarayanan, which serves in this position since its establishment in 2017.
+The university is led by the Pro-chancellor Dr P. Sathyanarayanan, who serves in this position since the university’s establishment in 2017.
+Prof. Ch Satish Kumar currently serves as the Vice Chancellor of the university, leading both academic and research faculties.

 The inaugural vice-chancellor (VC) of the university was Jamshed Bharucha who was appointed to this position in July 2018.
 Bharucha was replaced with Vajja Sambasiva Rao in 2020.
-In 2022, Manoj K. Arora took his place as VC, and upon completion of his tenure, from September 2025 Prof. Ch Satish Kumar has been appointed as the Vice Chancellor (I/C)– SRM University, Andhra Pradesh.
+In 2022, Manoj K. Arora took his place as VC, and upon completion of his tenure, from September 2025, Prof. Ch Satish Kumar has been appointed as the Vice Chancellor – SRM University, Andhra Pradesh.